 Director of US Training and Leader Development

 “Assume nothing” is a motto I try to live by in leading a discipleship group.
 I want to lead in a way that prioritizes listening over assumptions.
-This is a challenge, because we are all making assumptions constantly.
+This is a challenge, because we all constantly make assumptions.
 The discipline is learning to ask a question first.
 This may well confirm that our assumption was accurate, but it may also show us that the assumption was wrong.

-As I’ve listened to others over the past few weeks of this pandemic, my assumptions – more often than not – have been shown to be false.
+As I’ve listened to others share what’s going on in their life over the past few years, my assumptions – more often than not – have been shown to be false.
 The diversity of new challenges people are facing right now is staggering.
 Many of these challenges are incredibly specific and unique to the person, business, or family.
 Because of that there’s no silver bullet, there’s no blanket answer that covers each situation.
 At the same time, none of us have been through this before, so we can’t lead by relying on past experience to help others.
-In this season, discipleship must become more personalized than ever.
+In challenging seasons, discipleship must become more personalized than ever.
 One of the primary areas to do that work of personalization is accountability.

 And I am sure of this, that he who began a good work in you will bring it to completion at the day of Jesus Christ.